fabrix-app/docs/en/start.md

 Default: `waterline`

-An ORM (object-relational mapping) can be included with your new fabrix application.
+An ORM (object-relational mapping) can be included with your new Fabrix application.
 Like all plugins, they can easily be added later.

 ```
 ?
 Choose an ORM (Use arrow keys)